-Recommendations of the "I the External Auditor to the General of UNESCO or Management Review of th Director- the World onses of the Director-General of UNESCO, 28 November 1997 Recommendations of the Consultative Body (Recommendation numbers indicated) Recommendations of the 22 nd session of the Bureau (Recommendation numbers indicated) Follow-up actions, timeframes for their implementation and action required by the 23rd session of the Bureau of the World Heritage Committee Management Review of th rs of a in Danger monitoring of Worl has no Committing action on too is lire. orld Heritage in Danger List is a tool for improving the ration of threatened properties.
-Its al for protection and conservation ld Heritage properties however, ot been fully exploited.
-The tee should ensure that the entation of this recommendation nked to the overall strategic review mmended in paragraph 27.
+Recommendations of the "Report of the External Auditor to the Director- General of UNESCO on the Responses of the Director-General of UNESCO, 28 November 1997 Recommendations of the Consultative Body (Recommendation numbers indicated) Recommendations of the 22 nd session of the Bureau (Recommendation numbers indicated) Follow-up actions, timeframes for their implementation and action required by the 23rd session of the Bureau of the Management Review of the World World Heritage Committee Heritage Convention" (Paragraph numbers indicated) 64.
+The Committee should : consider the implications of a growing World Heritage in Danger List, especially now that monitoring activity under the Convention steps up ; and set strategic priorities for action on sites on the List.
+The World Heritage in Danger List is indeed a tool for improving the conservation of threatened properties.
+Its potential for protection and conservation of World Heritage properties however, has not been fully exploited.
+The Committee should ensure that the implementation of this recommendation too is linked to the overall strategic review as recommended in paragraph 27.
 The World Heritage in Danger List would grow considerably if it was to contain all World Heritage properties under potential or actual threat.
 The main purpose of in Danger listing is to reverse a situation where the World Heritage values for which the property was listed are threatened by serious and specific danger.
 In many cases the prospect of in Danger listing has led to States Parties taking immediate steps for improving the conservation of properties.
 World Heritage in Danger listing is a particularly powerful instrument as it provides the mechanism and process for negotiating for the better conservation of properties.
 However, a number of properties are forever on the in Danger List and in rare cases the option of de-listing should be carefully examined.
-Action required: The Bureau may wish to recommend to the twenty-third session of the Committee that the World Heritage Strategic Planning Task Force recommendation 27 above, the World Heritage Centre and the Advisory Bodies, discuss and clarify a future policy concerning World Heritage in Danger listing and, in rare cases, the potential delisting of World Heritage properties.
+Action required: The Bureau may wish to recommend to the twenty-third session of the Committee that the World Heritage Strategic Planning Task Force proposed in recommendation 27 above, the World Heritage Centre and the Advisory Bodies, discuss and clarify a future policy concerning World Heritage in Danger listing and, in rare cases, the potential delisting of World Heritage properties.